-Some scholars believe the dabke, Lebanon's national dance, evolved during Phoenician times (see p.
-1 of History and Myth), when neighbors gathered to stamp mud into cracks in thatched roofs.
+Some scholars believe the dabke, Lebanon's national dance, evolved during Phoenician times (see History and Myth), when neighbors gathered to stamp mud into cracks in thatched roofs.
 Today, the dance involves dancers holding hands and stomping together in a circle or line.
 Typically, the most skilled dancers lead the procession to demonstrate increasingly complicated leg movements.
 While traditionally performed at rural haflas, (nights of dinner and dancing), dabke is also popular at urban weddings and nightclubs.
-Beginning in the 1970s, some Lebanese dancers began combining elements of traditional dabke with Western genres such as break dance, hip hop, and ballet.
+Beginning in the 1970s, some Lebanese dancers began combining elements of traditional dabke with unique for the way it requires dancers to coordinate the movement of several body parts at once.
+Some modern interpretations of the dance involve male performers.

+Western genres such as break dance, hip hop, and ballet.